ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

     node: Arc<Node>,
     _publisher: Arc<Publisher<StringMsg>>,
 }
-/// Creates a new SimplePublisherNode by initializing a node and publisher.
+/// An impl block in Rust defines methods or associated functions for a specific type.
 ///
 /// The `new` function takes a context and returns a Result containing the
 /// initialized SimplePublisherNode or an error.
 It creates a node with the